 Less than twenty percent of those eligible actually vote, and even fewer take part in facilitating the voting process, which is essential to free and fair elections.
-I want to give you an overview of three things that you can do this season:
+I want to give you an overview of three things that you can do besides casting your vote:

 Millions of eligible voters are missing from America’s political decision-making process.
-While many complain about voter integrity, one of the simplest ways the effects of fraud are countered is when like-minded people are registered to vote and show up at the polls.
+While many complain about voter integrity, one of the simplest ways the effects of fraud are countered is when like-minded people register to vote and show up at the polls.
 Once registered, people are more likely to take the next step and vote.
-Honest voter registration is a safeguard against fraudulent registration.
+Honest voter registration is a safeguard against fraudulent registration, and YOU can help.

 2. Become an election worker.